Tha1widsol/E-commerce-website/readme.txt

-1. Install all requirements from requirements.txt.
+1. Install all requirements from requirements.txt
-2. Make sure flask and python is installed
+2. Make sure Python is installed (Ideally the latest version)
-3. Run the main.py file
+3. Run the wsgi.py file